topelectronicsfasteners/topelectronicsfasteners.github.io/index.md

 include_in_menu: true

 ---
-Top Electronic Fasteners is a full service stocking distributor of standard, semi-standard and custom fasteners as well as an almost unlimited assortment of electronic hardware and related components.
+Top Electronic Fasteners is a full service stocking distributor of standard, semi-standard and custom fasteners as well as a virtually unlimited assortment of electronic hardware and related components.

 Serving the Telecommunication, Aerospace, Electronic and Industrial markets by providing quality products on time and competitively priced since 2003.